This section features videos that showcase the technological advances and contributions that Holtec International has made in the industry.

 Holtec International’s Manufacturing Division was featured on National Geographic’s “Shrink-Wrapped and Boxed Up.”

 On August 28, 2013 Holtec International performed an ‘Aircraft Crash Test’ on a scaled model of a HI-STAR 180 transport/storage cask at the United States Army facility, Aberdeen Proving Ground, located in Aberdeen, Maryland.
+The test was a huge success; all of the body bolts in the containment boundary of the cask remained elastic and there was no breach of the containment boundary.

 This video shows the process of taking the used fuel from the spent fuel pools, located inside the Diablo Canyon Power Plant’s fuel handling building and safely transporting it to the on-site dry storage facility.